-The basis of social anxiety is not fishing for compliments, or looking for attention.
-It’s quite the opposite — I would much prefer to avoid any spotlight.
+The basis of social anxiety is not fishing for compliments or looking for attention.
+On the contrary, it’s quite the opposite — I would prefer to avoid any spotlight.

 (Still with me, with that one?)

-Meaning: I shouldn’t have fully ignored my social anxiety, thinking the entire conference would be sunshine, roses and buttercups.
+Meaning: I shouldn’t have entirely ignored my social anxiety, thinking the entire conference would be sunshine, roses and buttercups.

-I’m still proud of myself for attending FinCon, and for making it through to the end of the week.
+I’m still proud of myself for attending FinCon and making it through to the end of the week.

-Or at least, I’d love to be able to enjoy it to its fullest, and return with tons of stories of all the fun things that happened and all the awesome friends I made.
+Or at least, I’d love to be able to enjoy it to its fullest and return with tons of stories of all the fun things that happened and all the incredible friends I made.

-It’s not something that can be rationalized, or wished away.
+It’s not something that can be rationalized or wished away.
 It’s not mind over matter.
-There’s more to it than that.
+But, there’s more to it than that.